Water for Irodo

 How something so small, can make such a big difference.

-In 2016, the founder and group director of Orange Pearl Floris Koumans and his family went on a trip to faraway Madagascar.
-For five weeks they travelled all over the country.
-One of the stops that they had was at the bungalows of the Frenchman Alain Gonon in Antsiranana.
+In 2016, Floris Koumans, the founder and group director of Orange Pearl, along with his family, embarked on a journey to Madagascar, a faraway destination.
+Over five weeks, they explored the country, making various stops along the way, one of which brought them to the bungalows of a Frenchman named Alain Gonon in Antsiranana.

 Alain Gonon